Graph isomorphism in quasipolynomial time parameterized by treewidth: Introduction

 In 1983, the seminal work of Robertson and Seymour in graph minors started a new era of graph theory \cite{DBLP:journals/jct/RobertsonS83}.
-At the same time, Miller extended Luks's group theoretic framework to hypergraphs \cite{DBLP:journals/iandc/Miller83a}.
+At the same time, Miller extended Luks's group-theoretic framework to hypergraphs \cite{DBLP:journals/iandc/Miller83a}.
 It turned out that the study of general structures such as hypergraphs was also a promising approach in tackling the graph isomorphism problem.
-In 1991, Ponomarenko could in fact use Miller's hypergraph algorithm to design a polynomial-time isomorphism algorithm for graphs with excluded minor \cite{Ponomarenko1991}.
+In 1991, Ponomarenko could in fact use Miller's hypergraph algorithm to design a polynomial-time isomorphism algorithm for graphs excluding a minor \cite{Ponomarenko1991}.

 The work of Robertson and Seymour also rediscovered the notion of treewidth \cite{DBLP:books/daglib/0030488}, a graph parameter that measures how far away the graph is from being a tree.
 The treewidth parameter was reborn and has been studied ever since.
 So, researchers went back to the roots and studied the isomorphism problem for graphs of bounded treewidth.
 In 1990, Bodlaender gave a simple isomorphism-algorithm for graphs of treewidth $k$ with $n$ vertices that runs in time $n^{\CO(k)}$ \cite{DBLP:journals/jal/Bodlaender90}.
 However, no FPT-algorithm was known, i.e., an isomorphism algorithm with a running time of the form $f(k)\cdot n^{\CO(1)}$.
-The search of a FPT-algorithm occupied researchers over years and this open problem was explicitly sated by several authors \cite{DBLP:journals/algorithmica/YamazakiBFT99,bodlaender2006open,DBLP:conf/stoc/KawarabayashiM08, DBLP:conf/swat/KratschS10,DBLP:conf/isaac/Otachi12,DBLP:conf/iwpec/BoulandDK12, DBLP:series/txcs/DowneyF13,DBLP:journals/siamcomp/GroheM15}.
-In 2017, Lokshtanov, Pilipczuk, Pilipczuk and Saurabh finally resolved this open problem and designed a FPT-algorithm for the graph isomorphism problem \cite{DBLP:journals/siamcomp/LokshtanovPPS17}.
+The search of a FPT-algorithm occupied researchers over years and this open problem was explicitly stated by several authors \cite{DBLP:journals/algorithmica/YamazakiBFT99,bodlaender2006open,DBLP:conf/stoc/KawarabayashiM08, DBLP:conf/swat/KratschS10,DBLP:conf/isaac/Otachi12,DBLP:conf/iwpec/BoulandDK12, DBLP:series/txcs/DowneyF13,DBLP:journals/siamcomp/GroheM15}.
+In 2017, Lokshtanov, Pilipczuk, Pilipczuk and Saurabh finally solved this open problem and designed a FPT-algorithm for the graph isomorphism problem \cite{DBLP:journals/siamcomp/LokshtanovPPS17}.
 Their algorithm runs in time $2^{\CO(k^5\log k)}n^{\CO(1)}$ where $n$ is the number of vertices and $k$ is the minimum treewidth of the given graphs.